 How to Install Landscape Fabric Step-By-Step

 First, you’ll need to measure the garden bed where you plan on installing landscape fabric.
-That way, you’ll know exactly how much fabric and how many landscape staples to buy.
+That way, you’ll know exactly how much material and how many landscape staples to buy.

 With your garden hoe, dig up any weeds that are already growing in the area where your fabric will go.
 Make sure to remove all parts of the weeds, including the roots.

 Alternatively, you could spray the area with herbicide to ensure you kill all existing weeds.
-If you choose to use herbicides, let them sit for a few days before laying your fabric.
+Let them sit for a few days before laying your fabric if you choose to use herbicides.

 Once you lay your fabric, you won’t have access to the soil.
-If you want to add compost, manure, fertilizer, or any other type of plant food, now is the time.
+So if you want to add compost, manure, fertilizer, or any other type of plant food, now is the time.